aryanonkar2005/BetterSearch/README.md

   <li><b>Break-even conversion uplift:</b> ~0.15%</li>
 </ul>

-<br>Even under pessimistic assumptions (a 0.25% conversion uplift) and excluding long-term value and compounding effects, the benefits still outweigh the costs.</br>
+<br>Even under pessimistic assumptions (a 0.25% conversion uplift) and excluding long-term value and compounding effects, the benefits still outweigh the costs.
+ROI can further be increased by allowing only prime, frequent or high value customers to use LLMs.
+BetterSearch can be configured to use LLMs only for long and complex queries or queries that are looking for high margin products like expensive jwellery, electronics etc.</br>

 <h3>Sources</h3>
 <ul>